What if you postponed everything else

 How It Works: Participants write a poem every day for five days and e-mail it to everyone else.
 Participants are assigned one poem of someone else’s to critique every day and I critique everyone’s poem every day.

 Requirements: Basic e-mail skills and commitment.
 This workshop is intense.
 You can hold down a job and participate, but it’s hard to do the writing if you have many other outside obligations.
-Make sure your schedule is clear before you sign up.
+Make sure your schedule is pretty clear before you sign up.
 Beginning through experienced poets are welcome.
+Boot Camps run Sunday through Thursday.

 E-mail me if you have questions: firstname.lastname@example.org